 https://ads.example.com/path/of/banner.js?frm=cn&ct=bj&dit=100080 |

-In order to make the rules more precise and avoid accidentally hurting the resources of other sites.
-We can add a domain scope to the rule to restrict the rule to the domain specified by the scope, in the format of “rule@domain list”, as in the following example.
+To make rules more precise and avoid accidentally blocking resources from other sites, we can add domain scope to rules, limiting rules to only take effect under specified domains.
+The format is “rule@domain list”, as shown in the following examples.

 /path/of/banner.js@my.example.com |

-This rule is only available for sites with the domain name my.example.com
+This rule only takes effect on sites with the domain my.example.com

 /path/of/banner.js@example.com |

-This rule is valid for sites with the first-level domain name example.com
+This rule takes effect on sites with the top-level domain example.com

 /path/of/banner.js@my.example.com,mysite.com,myspace.com |

-Common rules and control parameters can be used in combination, here are some examples of legal rules.
+Regular rules and control parameters can be used together.
+Below are some valid rule examples.

 /path/of/banner.js$3p@example.com |

-Rules with wildcards are internally converted to the greedy mode of regular expressions.
-It is known that the greedy mode of regular expressions has a lower performance.
-Therefore, it is preferred to write rules using combinations of domain names, paths, and query parameters that do not contain wildcards whenever possible.
+For rules with wildcards, internally we convert them to greedy mode regular expressions.
+As is well known, greedy mode regular expressions have relatively lower performance.
+So try to prioritize using combinations of domains, paths, and query parameters without wildcards to write rules.

 */path/of/banner.js |